Madahva/My-learning-area/Notes/Front-end/6) React/React Main Concepts.md

 ### `useContext()`

+**React Context is a way to manage state globally.**

+It can be used together with the `useState` Hook to share state between deeply nested components more easily than with `useState` alone.

 Accepts a context object and returns the current context value for that context.

 A component calling `useContext` will always re-render when the context value changes.